In Exercises 5 and 6, use the confidence interval to find the mar... | Channels for Pearson+

 Margin of Error

-The margin of error quantifies the uncertainty in a sample estimate.
+The margin of error quantifies the uncertainty associated with a sample estimate.
 It is calculated as half the width of the confidence interval, representing the maximum expected difference between the sample statistic and the population parameter.
-In this case, it can be found by subtracting the lower limit of the interval from the upper limit and dividing by two.
+In this case, it can be found by subtracting the lower limit from the upper limit of the interval and dividing by two.

 Recommended video: